BUR4KBEY/ts-discord-bot/README.md

     -   These events happen when reboot command run:
         -   Bot stops
         -   Resetting events, commands, command groups and cooldowns
-        -   Reregistering events and commands like freshly
+        -   Reregistering events and commands
         -   Starting the bot again

 ## ❓ What Is The Developer Permission